nicotsou/nicotsou.com/content/talks/scaling-ui-libraries/index.md

 Attendees gain a comprehensive understanding of the benefits and processes involved, along with practical tools and knowledge to implement a component library within their own organizations.

+To share your thoughts on my presentation, please use the [feedback form](https://nicotsou.notion.site/14fc0bf2287080d3983cd02c4a91e845?pvs=105).

 ## Key Topics Covered

 - Why we need UI Libraries?